eleev/swift-design-patterns/Common Design Patterns/Creational/Builder/Builder.md

 # Builder Design Pattern

-Builder is a cretional design pattern which purpose is aimed to simplify creation of complex objects.
+Builder is a creational design pattern which purpose is aimed to simplify creation of complex objects.
 There are cases when object needs to accept too many parameters or the parameters are passed using a specific algorithm.
 For instance let's take a look at the following example:

 ```swift
 struct Burger {